 Aren't scopes usable for access control?

 The token generator has no idea if the user has access to resource X to be able to delegate it to the holder of the token.
 If it did that, then you would be leaking access to resources, since scope properties are directly controlled by the user.
-Scopes must always represent resources that a user has access to a priori and not ones that are configurable for access via an authorization rules such as ACL, RBAC, ABAC.
+Scopes must always represent resources that a user has access to a priori and not ones that are configurable for access via an authorization rules such as ACL, RBAC, ABAC, or Resource-Based.

 Authorization checks are always necessary